hipay/hipay-docs/hipay-enterprise-sdk-woocommerce/07-Module-configuration.md

 ![legend](images/plugin-configuration.png)

-You have found the general configuration of the module and the configuration of payment by credit card.
-Before accessing the configuration you can now activate the payment method.
+Before accessing the configuration you have to activate the payment method by clicking on the switch.

 ## Preamble